Tutorial

 Test the key by pressing it yourself before you start.
 If the reader does not move, Shotomatic will faithfully repeat a key that does nothing.

 The interval controls how long Shotomatic waits before the next capture.
-Start conservatively, then shorten it only after a test.
+Start with two seconds for a three-page test.
+The source itself will tell you whether that is enough.

 Step 5: run a short test